kennethzhg/CS50-Assignment---HTML-CSS-webpage/README.md

 (2) Ensuring flie names do not contain underscore
 - Original file name: zhou_riding-a-dragon.jpg
 - Code edited to make GH Pages work: zhou-riding-a-dragon.jpg (notice the underscore is replaced by hyphen)

+Other than these changes, the issues described in the main branch's README.md (https://github.com/kennethzhg/CS50-Assignment-HTML-CSS/tree/main) still persist at the moment.